Case Chronology and Court Proceedings — Birkus v. IFRC & CLBC (Case Nos. 30698 & 31358)

 2. Community Living BC (CLBC)Third Party

 Representatives of Defendants in Case No. 30698 IFRC 1.
-P. G. — Executive Director
+Paul G. — Executive Director

-2. H. C. — Executive Assistant to the Executive Director; Director of Quality Assurance
+2. Hilary C. — Executive Assistant to the Executive Director; Director of Quality Assurance

-3. S. S. — Director of Direct-Funded Programs and Client Services
+3. Staci S. — Director of Direct-Funded Programs and Client Services

-5. S. H. — Director, Quality Services; CLBC Representative
+5. Stephen Hall — Director, Quality Services; CLBC Representative and deponent on the affidavit electronically stamped 06-Oct-2025.

 Defendant (Case No. 31358) 1.
 Fraserside Community Services Society — Defendant